 Most people feel shy, nervous, or uncomfortable in certain social situations or settings.
-It is normal to feel a certain level of anxiety, which can even help you perform your best or present the best version of yourself.
-However, for individuals with social anxiety disorder, also called social phobia, everyday social interactions cause levels of fear, embarrassment, and anxiety that are so challenging and persistent that it interferes with their ability to function in everyday life.
+However, for individuals managing social anxiety disorder, also called social phobia, everyday social interactions cause levels of fear and embarrassment that are so challenging and persistent that it interferes with their ability to function in everyday life.

-At Harmony Hills, our anxiety treatment program in Florida utilizes a combination of evidence-based and holistic treatment modalities to help clients overcome the symptoms of social anxiety to lead a healthy and productive life.
-We know that anxiety disorders typically do not heal on their own and worsen over time without treatment.
-Call 855.494.0357 to learn more about the benefits of social anxiety disorder treatment in Florida.
+At Harmony Hills, our anxiety treatment program utilizes a combination of evidence-based and holistic treatment modalities to help clients coping with social anxiety lead a healthy and productive life.
+Call 855.494.0357 or contact our team online today to get tips for social anxiety management and learn more about the benefits of our anxiety treatment in Florida.

 Recognizing the Signs of Social Anxiety Disorder

 Social anxiety disorder’s numerous signs and symptoms fall into emotional, physical, and behavioral categories.